5 ways to get around medical gaslighting and get the care you deserve

-Come prepared to tell your story.
+- Come prepared to tell your story.
 In the days or even weeks leading up to your appointment, pay close attention to your body, write down your concerns and symptoms — including frequency and duration — and be ready to put them into context for your doctor.
-Track your symptoms in a notebook, or with LBBC’s When to call your doctor worksheet.
+Track your symptoms in a notebook, or with LBBC’s When to call your doctor worksheet (PDF).

 Still not getting what you need?
 Contact LBBC’s Breast Cancer Helpline (888) 753-LBBC and talk with someone who has been there.